 You can get a flavour of the criticism, anthologies, and core texts featured on this course by downloading a reading list compiled by members of staff:

-The programme is fully modularised and divided into 4 taught modules (one compulsory, three option), a research skills training programme, and a research dissertation.
+The programme is fully modularised and divided into 4 taught modules (one compulsory, three options), a research skills training programme, and a research dissertation.

-An introduction to some of the key critical and theoretical debates in the study of modern literature and culture.
-It offers students the opportunity to examine a number of issues that are central to the period, such as: the relation of modern aesthetic practices to historical and social change; the inter-relation of literature with other art forms; the relationships between literature and theory; and the development of film as mass art and as radical aesthetic practice.
+The core module, Reading Modernity, provides an introduction to some of the key critical and theoretical debates in the study of modern literature and culture.
+It offers students the opportunity to examine a number of issues that are central to the period.

 Option modules will vary from year to year according to staff availability, and will run subject to minimum numbers.
 Option modules may also be taken in other arts and humanities departments.